SaeedBaig/saved-searcher-for-reddit/README.md

 A simple CLI app to search your saved Reddit posts; WIP (doesn't work for other Reddit accounts yet)

 ## Usage
-Enter your details once to fetch all your saved posts via Reddit's API, then interactively search them in a REPL loop til you quit.
+Enter your details once to fetch all your saved posts via Reddit's API, then interactively search them in a REPL til you quit the program.

 ### Example
 ```sh